solo-io/ecs-mcdemo/README.md

 terraform -chdir=./tf apply --auto-approve
 ```

+__NOTE__ The current Terraform definition sets the environment variable `ALL_PROXY=socks5h://127.0.0.1:15080`.
+This configuration ensures that all traffic is routed through the local SOCKS5 proxy at port 15080.
+As a result, all communication from the application or service running as an ECS Task is captured by the `ztunnel`.

 ## Deploy Test Pods in the EKS Cluster
 To test the setup, deploy shell and echo applications in the EKS cluster to ensure everything is functioning properly: